Lynch08/Pands-Project2021/README.md

 ![](Images/MachineLearning.PNG)

-It should be noted the idea and code for this example was adapeted from a previous GMIT student pands project [[Duffy, Gareth]](https://github.com/Datagatherer2357/Gareth-Duffy-GMIT-Project/blob/master/project.py)
+It should be noted the idea and code for this example was adapeted from a previous GMIT student pands project [[Duffy, Gareth]](https://github.com/Datagatherer2357/Gareth-Duffy-GMIT-Project/blob/master/project.py).
+Also I used the iris dataset provided by the ScikitLearn library as it was easier to implement the code - so there may be some very, very slight discrepancies between the data used in analysis.py and machineLearning.py.

 ## Problems encountered